 Course load - The minimum courseload for undergraduate students is 12 credits; the maximum is 19 credits.
 The minimum courseload for graduate students is 8 credits; the maximum is 16 credits.
 Most courses are 3 credits each.

-Course Descriptions and Prerequisites - Please refer to the UHM Catalog for course descriptions and prerequisite requirements.
-If you want to register for a UHM course that has prerequisites, a course override will be needed in order for you to register for the course.
+Course Descriptions and Prerequisites/Restrictions - Please refer to the UHM Catalog for course descriptions and prerequisite requirements, and to the Class Availability website for courses that are restricted to major (indicated by "Restriction: College," etc.).
+If you want to register for a UHM course that has prerequisites or a restriction, a course override will be needed in order for you to register for the course.
 You can request an override from the course instructor or the academic advisor in the department offering the course.